 Solution 2: Reseat your RAM sticks

-Sometimes, issues with RAM occur just because they aren’t securely in place.
-For example, if your RAM doesn’t make it into your motherboard, you’ll have some booting issues.
+Sometimes, RAM issues occur just because they aren’t securely in place.
+For example, you’ll have booting issues if your RAM doesn’t make it into your motherboard.

 So, before jumping to conclusions and blaming your RAM for the problem, check that the sticks are securely in place.